ProfLehman/cs216_spring_2026/topics/exam1/review_problems.md

 ## 16. Purpose of an IPO Chart

 In your own words, explain the purpose of an IPO (Input-Process-Output) chart in program design.
-As part of your answer describe the content for each part (Input, Process, Output) and state why IPO charts are useful before writing code.
+As part of your answer, describe the content for each part (Input, Process, Output) and state why IPO charts are useful before writing code.
 (1 paragraph)

 ---